Solar Subcontractors: Should I use one to go solar?

 But there’s obviously more to a business than its name.
 A misleading business can purely be hiring subcontractors to do all their work and be hidden behind layers of ambiguous responsibility transfers.
 You’d be better off paying a handyman.

-At Pick My Solar, we conduct a holistic and thorough review for every installer that comes to our platform before allowing them to bid on your solar project.
+At Solar.com, we conduct a holistic and thorough review for every installer that comes to our platform before allowing them to bid on your solar project.
 You can be sure that we’re working with solar specialists that have sound financials, a large number of installations, years in the business, and fantastic customer reviews.

 What are the risks of working with a subcontractor?